Get in touch with us

 Top 10 Spring Experiences

-1. Sightseeing in Bratislava
+1. Bratislava city tours

 3. Danube cruises

-4. Cultural program
+4. Cultural events in Bratislava

 Every year the first warmer days attract dozens of cyclists to the popular Bratislava cycling trails.
 The city organizes themed cycling tours where people can learn about Bratislava’s history, as well as tours for more experienced cyclists.
 There are many cycling routes around the Danube connecting Bratislava with the neighboring Austria, Hungary and the Czech Republic.
 The cycling routes are also very popular with skaters.
-Those without bikes can use services of bike rentals and sharings in the Old Town.

 6. Botanical garden